-Please take a moment to review this important material about TCNJ's efforts and experience in the areas of campus security and safety.
-While we are gratified that our safety record is so good, TCNJ's goal is not merely to have good statistics to report, but also to create an environment where all community members feel comfortable in reporting concerns, and everyone knows that a safe community is the result of broad involvement and the entire campus working together.
+You will see from the report that our safety record is strong.
+Yet our goal as a campus community is not merely to have good statistics to report, but also to create an environment in which all community members feel comfortable in reporting concerns.
+A safe community is the result of broad involvement and the entire campus working together.

 TCNJ's Office of Campus Police Services has been proactive in promoting safety and preventing crime on our campus, establishing a number of outreach programs designed to protect and educate members of the campus community.
 The Office of Campus Police Services is committed to making continuous improvements in campus security and safety.
-I ask that you, as a member of this campus community, continue to cooperate with our Campus Police and to assist them in preventing and responding to crime on campus.
+In your role as community member, please continue to cooperate with our Campus Police and assist them in preventing and responding to crime on campus.